Tests and diagnosisBy Mayo Clinic Staff

 Hyperthyroidism is diagnosed using:

 - Medical history and physical exam.
 During the exam your doctor may try to detect a slight tremor in your fingers when they're extended, overactive reflexes, eye changes and warm, moist skin.
-Your doctor will also examine your thyroid gland as you swallow.
+Your doctor will also examine your thyroid gland as you swallow to see if it's enlarged, bumpy or tender and check your pulse to see if it's rapid.

 - Blood tests.
 A diagnosis can be confirmed with blood tests that measure the levels of thyroxine and TSH in your blood.
 High levels of thyroxine and low or nonexistent amounts of TSH indicate an overactive thyroid.
 The amount of TSH is important because it's the hormone that signals your thyroid gland to produce more thyroxine.
 These tests are particularly necessary for older adults, who may not have classic symptoms of hyperthyroidism.